valkey-io/valkey-doc/docs/reference/cluster-spec.md

 1. Nodes collect views of other nodes over some time period, so even if the majority of master nodes need to "agree", actually this is just state that we collected from different nodes at different times and we are not sure, nor we require, that at a given moment the majority of masters agreed.
 However we discard failure reports which are old, so the failure was signaled by the majority of masters within a window of time.
 2. While every node detecting the `FAIL` condition will force that condition on other nodes in the cluster using the `FAIL` message, there is no way to ensure the message will reach all the nodes.
 For instance a node may detect the `FAIL` condition and because of a partition will not be able to reach any other node.

-However the Redis Cluster failure detection has a liveness requirement: eventually all the nodes should agree about the state of a given node.
+However the Valkey Cluster failure detection has a liveness requirement: eventually all the nodes should agree about the state of a given node.
 There are two cases that can originate from split brain conditions.
 Either some minority of nodes believe the node is in `FAIL` state, or a minority of nodes believe the node is not in `FAIL` state.
 In both the cases eventually the cluster will have a single view of the state of a given node:

 **Case 1**: If a majority of masters have flagged a node as `FAIL`, because of failure detection and the *chain effect* it generates, every other node will eventually flag the master as `FAIL`, since in the specified window of time enough failures will be reported.

 **Case 2**: When only a minority of masters have flagged a node as `FAIL`, the replica promotion will not happen (as it uses a more formal algorithm that makes sure everybody knows about the promotion eventually) and every node will clear the `FAIL` state as per the `FAIL` state clearing rules above (i.e. no promotion after N times the `NODE_TIMEOUT` has elapsed).

 **The `FAIL` flag is only used as a trigger to run the safe part of the algorithm** for the replica promotion.
 In theory a replica may act independently and start a replica promotion when its master is not reachable, and wait for the masters to refuse to provide the acknowledgment if the master is actually reachable by the majority.
 However the added complexity of the `PFAIL -> FAIL` state, the weak agreement, and the `FAIL` message forcing the propagation of the state in the shortest amount of time in the reachable part of the cluster, have practical advantages.
 Because of these mechanisms, usually all the nodes will stop accepting writes at about the same time if the cluster is in an error state.
-This is a desirable feature from the point of view of applications using Redis Cluster.
+This is a desirable feature from the point of view of applications using Valkey Cluster.
 Also erroneous election attempts initiated by replicas that can't reach its master due to local problems (the master is otherwise reachable by the majority of other master nodes) are avoided.

 ## Configuration handling, propagation, and failovers

 ### Cluster current epoch

-Redis Cluster uses a concept similar to the Raft algorithm "term".
-In Redis Cluster the term is called epoch instead, and it is used in order to give incremental versioning to events.
+Valkey Cluster uses a concept similar to the Raft algorithm "term".
+In Valkey Cluster the term is called epoch instead, and it is used in order to give incremental versioning to events.
 When multiple nodes provide conflicting information, it becomes possible for another node to understand which state is the most up to date.

 The `currentEpoch` is a 64 bit unsigned number.

-At node creation every Redis Cluster node, both replicas and master nodes, set the `currentEpoch` to 0.
+At node creation every Valkey Cluster node, both replicas and master nodes, set the `currentEpoch` to 0.

 Every time a packet is received from another node, if the epoch of the sender (part of the cluster bus messages header) is greater than the local node epoch, the `currentEpoch` is updated to the sender epoch.